-- To ensure compliance with the relevant legal and statutory requirements relating to cash management and investments; - · To ensure the preservation and safety of the Municipality's investments; - To ensure diversification of the Municipality's investment portfolio across acceptable investees, permitted types of investments and investment maturities; and to ensure timeous reporting of the investment portfolio as required by the Act in accordance with generally recognised accounting practice.
+b) To ensure the preservation and safety of the Municipality's investments;

+c) To ensure diversification of the Municipality's investment portfolio across acceptable investees, permitted types of investments and investment maturities; and to ensure timeous reporting of the investment portfolio as required by the Act in accordance with generally recognised accounting practice.

+2.11.
 To ensure that the liquidity needs of the Municipality are properly addressed.

+2.12.
 The Council is the trustee of the municipal funds, which it collects, and it therefore has an obligation to the community to ensure that the municipality's cash resources are managed effectively and efficiently.

-5. SCOPE AND APPLICATION
+3. SCOPE AND APPLICATION

+3.1.
 The policy governs the investment of money not immediately required by the Municipality for the defrayment of expenditure.

+3.2.
 The policy applies to all new and existing investments made by -

-(a) The Municipality; and

-(b) All investment managers acting on behalf of the Municipality in making or managing investments.
+- a) The Municipality; and - b) All investment managers acting on behalf of the Municipality in making or managing investments.

+3.3.
 This policy shall also apply to all moneys and/or investments held by any bank or institution registered in terms of the bank act, at the effective date of this policy.

-6. RESPONSIBILITY / ACCOUNTABILITY
+4. RESPONSIBILITY / ACCOUNTABILITY

+4.1.
 The Municipal Manager as the Accounting Officer of the municipality is accountable for investment management.

-7. EFFECTIVE CASH MANAGEMENT
+5. EFFECTIVE CASH MANAGEMENT 5.1 Cash Collection

-7.1 CASH COLLECTION
+7.1.1.
 All monies due to the municipality must be collected as soon as possible, either on or immediately after due date, and banked on a daily basis.
 The respective responsibilities of the Chief Financial Officer (CFO) and other Executive Directors in this regard is defined in a code of financial practice approved by the accounting officer and the CFO, and this code of practice is attached as Annexure II to this policy.
 The unremitting support of and commitment to the municipality's credit control policy, both by the council and the municipality's officials, is an integral part of proper cash collections, and by approving the present policy the council pledges itself to such support and commitment.